 Sixth, we explore the role of the Chinese real estate market, especially the funding sources of real estate investment.
 China's booming real estate market, especially its soaring housing prices, has attracted worldwide attention during the past decade.
 For example, the IMF (2011) lists "potential steep price correction in Chinese property markets" as a major risk to global recovery from the financial crisis.
 Allen et al. (2012) noted the potentially destructive outcomes for China's financial system if turmoil emerges in the Chinese real estate market.
 Nevertheless, our findings do not show that real estate market investment affects the transmission network of financial shocks with either statistical or economic significance.
-Almost all types of real estate investment funding sources (domestic loans, foreign direct investment, self-raised funding, and other funds such as deposits, advanced payment, and mortgage) affect the total directional connectedness from others in the transmission network of financial shocks with statistical but not economic significance (Panel F of Table 7-A).
+Almost all types of real estate investment funding, and other funds such as deposits, advanced payment, and mortgage) affect the total directional connectedness from others in the transmission network of financial shocks with statistical but not economic significance (Panel F of Table 7-A).

 Lastly, we also examine whether the transmission network of financial shocks is affected by the fiscal budget/surplus, revenue, and expenditures of the central government and local governments, respectively.
 Since the 1994 tax reform in China, a large portion of local government revenue must be reallocated by the central government.
 This reallocation induces local governments to depend heavily on land transformation and the so-called financial platform firms to finance their public expenditures.
-Such local government behaviors are deemed as the hands pushing China's booming real estate market, with potentially destructive effects for China's
+Such local government behaviors are deemed as the hands pushing China's booming real estate market, with potentially destructive effects for China's financial system (Allen et al., 2012).
+Nevertheless, our study results do not reveal that any of these related variables are economically significant (Panel G of Table 7-A).

-Macroeconomic factors.
+Table 7 Macroeconomic Factors.